by Margaret D. Mitchell

 “For the Lord will be your confidence and will keep your foot from being snared.” -Proverbs 3:26 NIV

 When we walk in the ways of the Lord’s righteousness, He protects us.
 He freely offers us His complete confidence through trusting Him.
-Indeed, true confidence is a result of His righteousness operating through us (Is 32:17).
+True confidence is a result of His righteousness operating through us (Is 32:17).

 Jeremiah 17:9-10 says, “The heart is deceitful above all things and beyond cure.
 Who can understand it?
 I the Lord search the heart and examine the mind, to reward a man according to his conduct, according to what his deeds deserve.”

-Clearly, our hearts are not righteous in and of themselves.
-We must have the cleansing power and mercy and intercession of our savior, Jesus, to be in right standing before the Father, to even have access to Him.
+Our hearts are not righteous in and of themselves.
+We must have the cleansing power and mercy and intercession of our Savior, Jesus, to be in right standing before the Father, to even have access to Him.